Regulation Takes 2

 No one's going to see it coming, baby.
 Such a wild take.

 You're going to see Aaron Rodgers put on the black and gold or yellow or whatever their color is, I guess, technically.
-And he's, oh, boy, he's going to tear it.
+And that he's, oh boy, he's going to take Andrew.

 How many wins do you think, irrespective of this take, how many wins do you think the Steelers are going to get this year?

 Me, sorry, or Gavin?
 Andrew.
-Gavin has no fucking wins.
+Gavin has no fucking seven.

 Oh, he's our NFL expert.
 I've been waiting for him to weigh in on this.